clay-curry/clay-curry/README.md

 # About Me

-I am an undergraduate student in computer science on the cusp of graduation, and (if my contribution calendar wasn't enough) I am fascinated by abitious and technically-exciting open-source projects that push the capabilites of computers to better align with how people think.
+I am an undergraduate student in computer science on the cusp of graduation, and I am fascinated by abitious and technically-exciting open-source projects that push the capabilites of computers to better align with how people think.
 I am actively looking for opportunities to work alongside equally obsessived tinkerers and builders.

 ### Experience